 Parallel Front Squat

 The parallel front squat forces the lifter to stop and change directions at the most mechanically disadvantaged point in the movement, where the leverage is the worst.
 This will build strength in this position, which can help lifters improve their ability to drive through the sticking points of their cleans and squats.
-It is a more direct approach for improving problems driving through the sticking point of clean recoveries than the parallel back squat.

 There are a number of possibilities when it comes to programming the parallel front squat.
 Most common will be sets of 3-6 reps and using this variation as one of 2-3 or more squat sessions each week.
 It can also be used for back-off sets following sets of full-depth front squats.